|Overview Mindstorms (for all grades) Arduino Raspberry PI Other Online STEM Resources||

 Most under-estimate the difficulty when it comes to building.
 Being able to seat still to build a LEGO Taj Mahal for hours does not translate to ability of creating a mobile robot with sound structure.
 Therefore, if you are not ready to invest $350+ on a set, using the design work with the LEGO Digital Design and getting them a few of the simple machines books will be a good start.

 For those who are ready to invest on a LEGO Mindstorms Set (All grades)The current Mindstorms kit is called EV3 – Mindstorms.
 Most of our students are using either NXT or EV3 Mindstorms core set at the center.

 Mindstorms is an excellent learning unit.
 There is no difference in learning between NXT and EV3 at their levels.
 Programming and mechanical building concepts are identical.
 Even the software we use is the same, RobotC.
 With our in-house expertise, we are able to stretch its learning value to an advanced level which not common among pre-college students.
+If you have already owned the NXT version, you do not need to invest on a new EV3 version.
 For learning value, there is no need to constantly upgrade to the latest hardware either.
-However, if you have already owned the NXT version, you do not need to invest on a new EV3 version.

 The following provides an idea in the difference between the retail version and education version.
 The sites often update their detailed link.
 Therefore, when you reach the site, you may need to look for "Mindstorms".